LJPZebra/OLU/1P_Multicolor_Unit.md

 (2) To combine the two lasers into a single mode fiber attach the two inputs of the [fiber optic coupler](https://www.thorlabs.com/thorproduct.cfm?partnumber=TW470R5F2) to the FC/PC connector of each laser.
 The blue and the green lasers will be combined and are available at both output fiber ports.

 (3)
-* Prepare the main cube (green) of the light-sheet unit.
+* Prepare the main [cube (green)](CAD_models/Cube.stl) of the light-sheet unit.
+You can download the [CAD model as a step file type](CAD_models/Cube.stp).
 It is  milled out of an aluminium block.
-If you do not have a mechanical workshop in house then you can download the [3D model](CAD_models/Cube.stl), e.g. as a step file, and send it to an online milling service (e.g. https://xometry.eu/fr/usinage-cnc-fraisage-cnc/).
+If you do not have a mechanical workshop in house then you can send it to an online milling service (e.g. https://xometry.eu/fr/usinage-cnc-fraisage-cnc/).

 * Fix the [collimation objective](https://www.micro-shop.zeiss.com/en/us/shop/objectives/420330-9901-000/Objective-EC-Plan-Neofluar-5x-0.16-M27) to the cube.